WICG/webcrypto-secure-curves/explainer.md

-# Curve25519 in WebCrypto
+# Secure Curves in WebCrypto

 ## Problem Statement

-Today web developers are getting around the unavailability of [Curve25519][rfc7748] in browser by either including an implementation of its operations in JavaScript or compiling a native one into WebAssembly.
+Today web developers are getting around the unavailability of [Curve25519 and Curve448][rfc7748] in the browser by either including an implementation of its operations in JavaScript or compiling a native one into WebAssembly.
 Aside from wasting bandwidth shipping algorithms that are already included in browsers that support TLS 1.3, this practice also has security implications, e.g. side-channel attacks as studied by [Daniel Genkin et al][key-extraction].

-## Support Curve25519 in the Web Cryptography API
+## Support Curve25519 and Curve448 in the Web Cryptography API

-We solve the above problem by adding support for Curve25519 algorithms in the Web Cryptography API, namely the signature algorithm Ed25519 and the key agreement algorithm X25519.
+We solve the above problem by adding support for Curve25519 and Curve448 algorithms in the Web Cryptography API, namely the signature algorithms Ed25519 and Ed448, and the key agreement algorithms X25519 and X448.

-### Ed25519
+### Ed25519 and Ed448

-The following operations are supported with the recognized algorithm name "Ed25519":
+The following operations are supported with the recognized algorithm names "Ed25519" and "Ed448":

 1. generateKey
 2. sign